Interstellar dust production, destruction and effects of dust depletion in galaxies: How Dust Depletion Shapes Chemical Abundances at High Redshift

 The comparison between the results from models of different morphological types and the observed abundances is shown in Figure \ref{fig_pal20}.
 From the figure, it appears that the host galaxy exhibits a SFH typical of an irregular galaxy.
 In particular, the [S/Fe] and [Ni/Fe] ratios support this hypothesis.
 The consistency of the results with the lower and upper limits for silicon and magnesium support further these findings.
 The authors analysed in detail N production, for which they studies various cases: (i) constant primary N produced by massive stars and nucleosynthesis models and (ii) tabulated stellar yields that do not include primary N. In the first case, they considered the simple assumption of a fixed amount of primary nitrogen produced by massive stars, regardless of stellar metallicity\cite{matteucci1986}.
 This assumption allows one to reproduce successfully the [N/Fe] ratios in a series of systems that include the Solar Vicinity, particularly the observed plateau at low metallicities in Milky Way halo stars \cite{israelian2004}, in low-metallicity star-forming galaxies \cite{james2015} and even in low-metallicity QSO-DLAs \cite{pettini2008}.
-This behaviour contrasts with what standard nucleosynthesis models predict, i. e. that only secondary N is produced by massive stars \cite{nomoto2013}.
+This behaviour contrasts with what standard nucleosynthesis models predict, i.e., that only secondary N is produced by massive stars \cite{nomoto2013}.
 While primary production of N has been predicted in rotating, very low-metallicity massive stars \cite{meynet2002,frischknecht2016}, no models exist that predict primary nitrogen production for higher-metallicity rotating stars, although it is required by a large amount of observational data.
-For these reasons, they have chosen to rely solely on the couple of assumption (i) and (ii) to perform a comprehensive analysis and gain a better understanding of the nature of nitrogen production.\\ Regarding the [N/Fe] ratio, the observed value is in agreement with irregular galaxy models that consider only secondary production by massive stars \cite{nomoto2013} (lighter shaded areas).
+For these reasons, they have chosen to rely solely on the couple of assumption (i) and (ii) to perform a comprehensive analysis and gain a better understanding of the nature of nitrogen production.

+Regarding the [N/Fe] ratio, the observed value is in agreement with irregular galaxy models that consider only secondary production by massive stars \cite{nomoto2013} (lighter shaded areas).
 In contrast, yields based on primary production produce values that are too high compared to the observations for all the adopted models.